SakiburRahman07/Banglish-to-Bengali-Translator/README.md

 This README provides detailed instructions for training a machine learning model to transliterate Banglish (Romanized Bengali) text to Bengali using the Hugging Face Transformers library.
 The steps include loading the dataset, preprocessing the data, selecting a model, training the model, and testing it with sample inputs.

-## Demo
+## Project Output

-Check out our demo video to see the project in action:
+Check out this video to see the project in action:

 [Check out our demo video](https://www.youtube.com/watch?v=_e2Zw_VVpAA)